 - Add all of the dry ingredients and mix until just combined.
 Some lumps in the batter are fine, as long as they aren't lumps of flour or cocoa powder.

-- Pour the batter into your loaf pan and smooth the surface with a spoon.
-Sprinkle the remaining chocolate chips on the surface.
+- Pour the batter into your prepared loaf pan and smooth the top of the batter with a spoon.
+Sprinkle the extra chocolate chips on top.

 Baking the banana bread: